Scott Israel: Suspension and fallout

-On January 11, 2019, Florida Governor Ron DeSantis -- who had as a candidate for governor twice said that if he were governor, he would have suspended Israel -- three days after being sworn into office followed up on his campaign promise.
-He ousted Israel and replaced him with former Coral Springs police Sgt.
+On January 11, 2019, Florida Governor Ron DeSantis, who had as a candidate for governor twice said that he would have suspended Israel were he governor, followed up on his campaign promise three days after being sworn into office, ousting Israel and replacing him with former Coral Springs police Sgt.
 Gregory Tony.
-Israel said: "There was no wrongdoing on my part."
+Israel said "There was no wrongdoing on my part."